Every year, Muslims around the world await the holy month of fasting, Ramadan. In 2023, Ramadan begins on March 23 and ends April 20, 2023.

 Another reason why shopping for clothes increases in Ramadan is because it’s followed by Eid Al-Fitr, a short holiday and feast, where consumers buy new clothes to celebrate.

 How to prepare your online store for Ramadan 2023

 As a store owner considering Ramadan buyers, you’ll want to prep your store for upcoming businesses.

-Remember: The first two weeks and the final week of Ramadan are crucial.
+Remember: The first and final weeks of Ramadan are crucial.

 It’s likely that not all your products are a good fit for Ramadan.
-So try to show customers the products they are relevant to them.
+So try to show customers the products that are relevant to them.

 By understanding your customers and their needs, you’ll be able to personalize their experience, show them what they need and help them make quicker decisions.

 This is optional especially if you serve customers from across the globe.
-But giving your homepage an oriental Ramadan-ish look can help you not only attract Ramadan shoppers, but also give your customers a sense of togetherness and community.
+Giving your homepage an oriental Ramadan-ish look can help you not only attract Ramadan shoppers, but also give your customers a sense of togetherness and community.